JetBrains/kotlin-native/COCOAPODS.md

 ## Add dependencies on Pod libraries

 To add dependencies between a Kotlin project and a Pod library, you should [complete the initial configuration](#install-the-cocoapods-dependency-manager-and-plugin).
-It allows you to add dependencies on the following types of Pods libraries:
+This allows you to add dependencies on the following types of Pods libraries:
  * [A Pod library from a CocoaPods repository](#add-a-dependency-on-a-pod-library-from-the-cocoapods-repository)
  * [A Pod library stored locally](#add-a-dependency-on-a-pod-library-stored-locally)
  * [A Pod library from a Git repository](#add-a-dependency-on-a-pod-library-from-the-git-repository)